16 Reasons to Exercise + Tips

 - And drink plenty of water.

 Sitting: The latest research shows that sitting too many hours a day is as dangerous to our health as smoking.
-Consider a stand up desk (I’m using one right now) and at least fidget.
+Stand up desks may not be all they are cracked up to be.

 Okay, walking isn’t entirely free—you do have to replace your walking shoes periodically—but the savings in medical bills will buy a lot of shoes!
 Bye for now, I’m going for a walk.